-In the upper right corner of the screen, there are buttons for zooming in and out, centering on your current location (Find Me), and switching between the map view and satellite view.
+In the lower right corner of the screen, there are buttons for zooming in and out, centering on your current location (Find Me), and switching between the map view and satellite view.

 Double click to zoom in or click and drag to recenter the map.